LSS-USP/pmv_experiment/generating/anomaly_detection/README.md

 # Anomaly Detection System

 To run the anomaly detection system you should run the correct model for the desired scenario and then run detection system itself.
+We recommend starting from the last section (Troubleshooting) before attempting to run the anomaly detection.

 ## Running the Validation Experiment